georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 Read Status will return the status, Stop Motor will stop the selected motor.

 Run Forever will run until a motor position limit is reached, or forever.
-To run without limits use moteus.moteus_tool to set the limits as follows,

-   conf set servopos.position_min nan

-   conf set servopos.position_max nan

-   conf write
+Limit Maximum, Limit Minimum, and KP are parameters on the GUI screen which display moteus controller parameters for the selected motor.
+These can be edited and sent to the controller with the Write Limits and Write KP buttons.

+Write limits will send the servopos.position_min and servopos.position_max from the GUI to the moteus controller for the selected motor.

+Write KP will send the servo.pid_position.kp from the GUI to the moteus controller for the selected motor.

+Conf Write will permanently save any parameters sent to the moteus controller for the selected motor.
+Note the selected motor should be stopped prior to sending this command.

 Start Motor will will start the motor at its current position.

 Set nearest causes the servo to select a whole number of internal motor rotations so that the final position is as close 0 as possible.

 Running a sequence of motor movements;